 I had one $200 Visa gift card left over from an old Staples order (which I was initially going to spend down but decided to liquidate instead) along with a $100 loading limit left on one of my Target Prepaid RED cards.
 I gave both cards to my brother, since he passes some very easy Target stores on his way to work.
 Imagine my shock and horror when he came back and told me two of those Target stores wouldn’t let him load Redbird with the Visa gift card!
 Apparently cashiers are now asking to see cards and reciting the store policy when it’s a gift card without a name on it.
 I fully expected this at my local Target, but not those two Target stores!

 Since I’m holding off on placing American Express gift card orders until I get confirmation that Extrabux is actually going to pay out on my order, that’s probably it for me in the manufactured spending department for now.
-I’ve toyed with the idea of buying and reselling items for miles, but that’s not very appealing nowadays considering all the other things I have on my plate.
+I’ve toyed with the idea of reselling items for miles, but that’s not very appealing nowadays considering all the other things I have on my plate.
 The cost and hassle involved don’t always make it a worthwhile endeavor, though it seems guys like Big Habitat are able to make it work.
 Unless I become the head of a pharmaceutical drug company, buy the rights to a prescription drug and sell it at a 5000% markup, I’m not interested in the reselling game right now.
 That hasn’t always been the case.

 I lost touch with that whole frenzy during my month-long trip to the Middle East and Europe in 2011.
 By then, the royals had gone on their tour of North America and there was a new outfit every day that people were clamoring to get their hands on.
 Meanwhile, I was missing out.
-By the time I made it back, I couldn’t keep up and she began wearing more high-end stuff that was less accessible to the general public.
+By the time I made it back, I couldn’t keep up.
+Plus, she began wearing more high-end stuff that was less accessible to the general public.
 But just by reading The Daily Mail every day (something I’m otherwise ashamed of), I had a profitable mile-earning opportunity on my hands.

 Reselling items for a profit can be lucrative both in terms of the number of miles it can generate as well as a cash profit, especially when you get shopping portal bonuses involved.
 It’s all about choosing a product that’s in high demand and thus has a high resale value.
 Until I muster up the excitement to get started with the reselling game, I’m limiting my manufactured spending activities to the occasional grocery store Visa gift card purchase.
 Unloading them via money order still seems to be a viable option for now.